How to effectively introduce Legal Technology in your law firm?

 However, when it comes to making bigger steps, it turns out that many legal professionals are not sure where to start and how to initiate the process.

-To really come out ahead in the transforming legal industry, it’s essential that firms and in-house lawyers develop a well-thought-out innovation strategy.
+To really come out ahead in the transforming legal industry, it’s essential that firms and in-house lawyers develop a well-thought-out innovation strategy as well as effective legal team management.

 This is a type of roadmap that outlines how they’ll achieve their legal innovation goals.